WGabriel/agentspace-hackathon/labs/lab4/README.md

 *   **Issue:** Agent returns a "Malformed function call" or a Pydantic error.
     *   **Solution:** This can happen if the AI model's response isn't perfectly structured.
 The agent can often fix this itself.
 Just reply with **"try again"**.
+    *   In case you want to change the structure of your answers, you can also do that by changing the definition of the Pydantic classes.

 *   **Issue:** `gcloud` authentication errors.
     *   **Solution:** Make sure you have the Google Cloud SDK installed and have successfully run `gcloud auth application-default login`.
 Also, ensure the Vertex AI API is enabled for your project in the Google Cloud Console